you’re going to like Virginia Capitol Connections Quarterly Magazine (VCCQM).

 Get the news you need.
 Get the news you want.
 Get it fresh.
 Get it balanced.
 Get it right.
 Get it in VCCQM.

 It’s a newsworthy time to be a citizen of the Commonwealth!
-Enjoy the Spring issue of Virginia Capitol Connections Quarterly Magazine as we cover the issues of the day, big and small.
+Enjoy the Summer issue of Virginia Capitol Connections Quarterly Magazine as we cover the issues of the day, big and small.